 Mark: Actually, we’ve also used the newsroom as a mechanism to get news out that may be negative for us.
 We had an incident at one of our campuses, where our security officers were seen on camera during an altercation with a visitor.
 It looked really bad and we investigated the situation.
 It was a very big story here locally for a while.
 And we used the newsroom as a platform to share the messages from the president of that hospital.
 It was very effective being able to provide information in an open, honest and timely way that we could drive people to.

 It sounds like you really treat your online newsroom like a news site.

 Missy: I have a background in broadcast journalism.
 I would say that as the editor of the OhioHealth Newsroom, I really try to look at it from the perspective of - if this page was a news show, what would we want our audience to see?
 Sometimes it is stories that are important that we share and don't have to be specifically uplifting or emotional.
 It may be important that we either make our stance known on it, or it is something that will better serve our community, or it is news that they need to know.

 My biggest driving factor is the benefit to the reader or viewer – it’s really the ’what’s in it for me’ factor.
 It’s not us tooting our own horn, it’s truly trying to find out what our audience is going to want to know.

 (NOTE: This is part 1 of 2 of our interview with OhioHealth.
-Check back on September 26th for part 2.)
+You can read part 2 here.)

 PressPage provides a SaaS PR platform with additional services for creation of advanced social newsrooms, virtual press centers and online media hubs.
 It enables brands to publish and distribute rich content, and provides direct insights into the results.
 PressPage empowers PR professionals by adding efficiency and effectiveness to their daily work routine.